idb-project/idbiaas/README.md

 After these steps, you should have the `idbiaas` command installed in your virtualenv.

-### pex
+### Troubleshooting

-[pex](https://pex.readthedocs.io/en/stable/) packages a python program and its requirements into one executable file. to create such a pex file you can run `make pex`, the resulting pex file will be written to ./pex/idbiaas.pex
+If you want to install manually on an older distribution, you may get errors while installing the dependencies.
+Upgrading `pip` locally in the virtual environment should fix this:

+	(venv) $ pip install --upgrade pip

 ## Usage

 Running idbiaas requires a configuration specifing zones to query information for.
 This configuration could either be loaded from a local file, or remotely from a IDB instance.
+Remote configuration should be the preferred way.

 ### Remote Configuration